 So how does a judge determine what is in the child’s best interests?
 By evaluating a number of factors beginning with those that were set out in a 1976 Texas Supreme Court case titled Holley v.
 Adams.

-These are the Holley Factors from that case:
+These are the Holley Factors from this case:

 - the desires of the child;